albi3ro/M4/_posts/2015-01-02-MultiSite-Unit-Cells.markdown

 ### Perdy Pictures
 From these plots, some 3D structures like the pyrochlore are hard to visualize.
 So here's a nice graphic I made that might help a little bit more.

-{% include image.html img="M4/Images/MultiUnit/pyrochloresvg4.png" title="Pyrochlore" caption="Hopefully this pyrochlore is a little easier to visualize than the pyplot version.
-Took me enough to make in inkscape." %}
+{% include image.html img="M4/Images/MultiUnit/pyrochloresvg4.png" title="Pyrochlore"
+ caption="Hopefully this pyrochlore is a little easier to visualize than the pyplot version.
+Took me long enough to make in inkscape." %}

+{% include image.html img="M4/Images/MultiUnit/honeycomb.png" title="honeycomb" caption="Tikz produced Honeycomb.
+Coloring indicative of
+the lattice description of the Kitaev model.  "%}

+The honeycomb, like several other lattices you see around here, is <i>bipartite</i>.
+You can see in my image that black sites are only next to white sites, and vice versa.
+  This property can make the system much easier to work with.
+What lattices are bipartite, and which ones aren't?

-If you keep reading, Please Do!, these lattices will keep cropping up again and again.
+If you keep reading, these lattices will keep cropping up again and again.
 I'll probably throw in some new ones as well.

-Anyway, if you've had too many lattices, will move onto some Quantum Mechanics to look at atomic orbitals soon!
+Anyway, we will move onto some Quantum Mechanics to look at atomic orbitals soon!